arpitbbhayani/articles/blogs/idf.md

 TF-IDF is one of the most popular measure that quantifies document relevance for a term.
 It is extensively used in Information Retrieval (Search Engines), Text Mining and for Text-heavy Machine Learning use cases.
 Today we take a deeper look into the better half of TF-IDF - IDF and dissect it ...

-Inverse Document Frequency (IDF) is a measure of _term rarity_ and it suggests how rare the term is in the corpus.
+Inverse Document Frequency (IDF) is a measure of _term rarity_ which means it suggests how rare the term is in the corpus.
 By intuition, this term rarity is proportional to the information the word contributes to the corpus.
-If a word is occurring in nearly all the documents - it is not rare and it would not provided sufficient information to distinguish/rank different documents.
+We could say, if a word is present in nearly all the documents (not rare) it could not provide sufficient information to distinguish, discriminate or rank documents.

-It was first proposed in the paper "[A statistical interpretation of term specificity and its application in retrieval](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.115.8343&rep=rep1&type=pdf)" (Spärck Jones, 1972)  was originally called Term Specificity.
-IDF has proved to be a giant leap in the field of information retrieval but It was more of a heuristic measure of rarity and it does not have a tehoretical explaination.
+The IDF was heuristically proposed in the paper "[A statistical interpretation of term specificity and its application in retrieval](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.115.8343&rep=rep1&type=pdf)" (Spärck Jones, 1972)  was originally called Term Specificity.

 # The intuition behind IDF
 The intuition was that a query term which occurs in many documents is not a good discriminator,and should be given less weight than one which occurs in few documents, and the measure was an heuristic implementation of this intuition.